 Niger Delta - Pollution and Human Rights Conflicts

-Shell has become internationally infamous for their role in pollution and human rights violations in Nigeria.
 Shell requested the Nigerian militia protect its facilities from a nonviolent group in the village of Umeuchem in 1990.
-After 2 days of violence and 80 villager deaths, a judiciary panel determined that the villagers were in fact nonviolent and posed no threat.
+After two days of violence and 80 villager deaths, a judiciary panel determined that the villagers were in fact nonviolent and posed no threat.

-While numerous ethnic groups have been affected by Shell’s operations, the case of the Ogoni people is most recognized.
-The Nigerian government, which is paid off heavily by Shell for their right to drill in the country, hanged nine environmental activists in 1995 for speaking out against Shell’s actions.
-One of the nine was Ken Saro-Wiwa, a widely recognized activist who led a nonviolent campaign against Shell and it’s environmental and social degradation of the Niger Delta.
-Nigerian people argue that the trial and his murder was an intimidation tactic conducted to deter further protests.
+While numerous ethnic groups have been affected by Shell’s operations, the case of the Ogoni people is most recognized internationally.
+The Nigerian government hanged nine environmental activists in 1995 for speaking out against Shell’s actions.
+One of the nine was Ken Saro-Wiwa, a widely recognized activist who led a nonviolent campaign against Shell and its crimes against Nigerian people and the Niger Delta ecosytem sustaining them.
+Witnesses who testified against Wiwa later confessed that they were bribed by Shell, resulting in U.S.-based lawsuits.
+Shell settled Nigerians involved argue that the trial and his murder was an intimidation tactic conducted to deter further protests.
 Shell faced trials thirty years later, accused of helping the government to illegally detain, torture and murder protesters.
-Shell is still denying allegations.
-In order to avoid a trial over its alleged involvement in human rights violation and the death of activist Ken Saro-Wiwa, Shell agreed to pay $15.5 million in settlements.
+In 2009, Shell agreed to pay $15.5 million in a settlement that avoided admission of wrongdoing.

-Shell is responsible for an estimated 1.5 million tons of oil spilled in the Niger Delta over the last 50 years—equivalent to one Exxon Valdez Spill every year for the past fifty years.
+Shell is responsible for an estimated 1.5 million tons of oil spilled in the Niger Delta over the last 50 years—equivalent to one Exxon Valdez sized spill every year for the past fifty years.

 A WikiLeak cable released in December of 2010 reveals that Shell has employees in nearly every relevant branch of the Nigerian Government.
 In the leaked cable, Peter Robinson, the Shell Vice President for Africa, was quoted telling the U.S. assistant secretary of state for African affairs that the Nigerian government doesn’t understand the oil industry.
 “Amateur technocrats run the oil and gas sector.
 They believe that they can control the industry via spreadsheets and pushing through the PIB [Petroleum Industry Bill.]”